Washington County Court Records

 Phone: (724) 228-6700

-The Washington County government website provides departmental contact details and office hour information for each of these offices.
+The Washington County government website has departmental contact details and current office hours for each of these offices.

 Mail Requests